xarvh/exalted-cypher-system/martial-arts/styles/righteous-devil.md

 The innocent take their children and run to safety.

-The wicked are filled with the dread of the inevitable, suffering a penalty equal to the Righteous Devil's (Integrity) to Stealth and to any roll to run away, resist intimidation or instil them with emotions of shame, guilt or remorse as appropriate to their sins.
+The wicked are filled with the dread of the inevitable, suffering a penalty equal to the Righteous Devil's (Integrity) to Stealth and to any roll to run away, resist intimidation or emotions of shame, guilt or remorse as appropriate to their sins.

-Once per turn, the Righteous Devil can roll, adding her Integrity as a bonus, to compel one enemy to attack her.
+Once per turn, the Righteous Devil can roll Presence, adding her Integrity as a bonus, to compel one enemy to attack her.
 This effect succeeds automatically if the Sun is at high noon.

 Firewands can be used as melee weapons, to attack and parry, but Heavy firewands count only as Medium.